turingschool/backend-curriculum-site/module2/success/learning_goals.md

 ## Rails Application Development

-* Implement CRUD functionality for a resource
+* Implement CRUD functionality for a resource using forms (form_tag or form_for), buttons, and links
 * Describe the MVC design pattern
 * Use MVC to organize code effectively, limiting the amount of logic included in views and controllers
 * Create routes for